dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

 Open and run the ``MovingBallApp``.
 This is an example of an animation.
 It is different from a static graph in that you have to write at least 3 methods (reset, intialize, and doStep) in order for it to work.

+Introduction to Abstract Classes
+"""""""""""""""""""""""""""""""""
+``MovingBallApp`` is an extension of ``AbstractSimulation``, an **abstract class**.

+An **abstract class** is a class that is incomplete by design.
+The author wrote most of the methods, but left some methods empty.
+These empty methods are called **abstract methods**.
+It is up to the programmer who extended the abstract class to write the abstract methods.

+In AbstractSimulation, these are the abstract methods:

+   #. ``reset`` - Adds options to the Control Panel and returns the simulation to its default state.
+All commands within the reset() method are executed the FIRST time the simulation is INITIALIZED, and every time the RESET button is clicked after that.
+Note that the RESET button appears when the app is first loaded, but does not appear again until the app has been STARTED and STOPPED, and NEW is clicked.
+   #. ``initialize`` - Sets the initial conditions of your simulation.
+Within this method, you should read in the values of any control panel fields and add objects to any DisplayFrame or PlotFrame windows.
+The commands within this method are executed once, every time the INITIALIZE button in clicked.
+   #. ``doStep`` - Invoked every 1/10 second, it defines the actions to take to do the animation.
+It is also invoked each time the Step button is pressed.

+You also need a ``main`` method to run the simulation.

 Familiarize yourself with the code, then do the following exercise.

 .. admonition:: Exercise